 Signature Cunard experiences include impeccably served afternoon tea with freshly-baked scones and finger sandwiches -- served on the dot of 3:30 p.m. daily -- and opulent gala balls.
 The "Cunard Insights" enrichment programme features eminent guest speakers from the world of politics, science, the arts, entertainment and more.

-P&O's "Food Heroes" are celebrity chef Marco Pierre White, wine expert Olly Smith and master patissier Eric Lanlard, who join selected cruises and host excursions.
-The line's Cookery Club is also joined by guest chefs such as host of BBC's "Saturday Kitchen" Matt Tebbutt and chef and author Sabrina Ghayour who offer masterclasses, guest dinners and Q&A sessions.
+P&O's "Food Heroes" are celebrity chef Marco Pierre White, wine expert Olly Smith and master patissier Eric Lanlard, who join selected cruises and host excursions, along with a selection of new, regional Food Heroes on sailings to the Norwegian fjords.

-Widely known as the "friendliest fleet afloat", kettles in cabins and Sunday roast (with top-notch Yorkshire puds) are just a part of the archetypal Fred.
+With kettles in cabins and Sunday roast are just a part of the classic Fred.
 Olsen experience.
-Although Norwegian-owned, the line's four ships -- the 1,360-passeenger Balmoral, 929-passenger Braemar, 856-passenger Boudicca and the 804-passenger Black Watch -- are unashamedly British and as a result virtually all the passengers are from the UK.
+Although Norwegian-owned, the line's four ships -- the 1,325-passenger Balmoral, 924-passenger Braemar, and the newest additions, the 1,338-passenger Bolette and 1,360-passenger Borealis -- are unashamedly British and as a result, virtually all the passengers are from the UK.

 Satisfying the British sense of curiosity and exploring destinations in depth rather than just scratching at the surface, Fred. "brings the world closer" by docking in destinations larger vessels are unable to reach and increasing scenic cruising in between.
 Catering for the increasing number of Brits that travel alone, Fred. has fantastic facilities for solo travellers, from cabins with balconies to exclusive onboard events.

-Entertainment takes its cue from the West End-- rather than Broadway -- all announcements are in English, the currency is the pound and the price of beer and drinks is refreshingly inexpensive.
+Life onboard has a British slant with West End-style shows, well-stocked libraries featuring familiar-name authors and accounts payable in pounds.
+The price of beer and drinks is refreshingly inexpensive, too, with no pesky service charge added.
 A standout treat is the white glove service afternoon tea (in addition to daily afternoon tea in the buffet restaurant) available a couple of times a week on every cruise and featuring dainty finger sandwiches, cakes and scones with jam and cream.

-In 2019 Saga enters a new era with the introduction of its first brand-new ship -- Spirit of Discovery -- which is also the first small ship built for the British market since the turn of the millennium.
-In 2020 it will debut the sister vessel Spirit of Adventure, signalling the retirement of its older vessels Saga Pearl II and Saga Sapphire.
+In 2019 Saga Cruises entered a new era with the introduction of its first brand-new ship -- Spirit of Discovery -- which is also the first small ship built for the British market since the turn of the millennium, joined in 2020 by Spirit of Adventure.

-There will be balconies for all 999 passengers, including 109 single cabins, and new venues will include The Club by Jools music lounge with a menu featuring Cornish crab cakes, Dover sole and steaks.
-Jools Holland and his band will be playing live on several cruises.
-The ships will also have the all-new Coast to Coast restaurant, serving British and locally-sourced fish and seafood, along with Saga’s first theatre at sea, the Playhouse, with West-End style shows.
+The ships have the all-new Coast to Coast restaurant, serving British and locally-sourced fish and seafood, along with Saga’s first theatre at sea, the Playhouse, with West-End style shows.

-Part of TUI, Britain's largest travel agency and tour operator, Britishness runs through Marella Cruises like a stick of rock.
+Owned by TUI, Britain's largest travel agency and tour operator, Britishness runs through Marella Cruises like a stick of rock.
 In fact, you won't find a line that's more British in terms of food, drinks and entertainment onboard.
-Marmite, HP Sauce, Tiptree jams, Yorkshire Tea and Wall's sausages -- along with every other component to create a full English -- can be found on the breakfast buffet, along with shepherd's pie, fish and chips and curries later in the day.
+Marmite, HP Sauce, Tiptree jams and Cornflakes -- along with every other component to create a full English -- can be found on the breakfast buffet, along with shepherd's pie, fish and chips and curries later in the day.

 Tipping has long been a thorny subject with Brits, but on Marella all gratuities are included in the fare.
-Also appealing to British sensibilities (and wallets) all ships are all-inclusive as standard; not just limited to drinks, but including dining in at least four restaurants, too.
+From May 2019 all Marella Cruises ships became all-inclusive as standard; not just limited to drinks, but including dining in at least four restaurants, too.